Divide, Interact, Sample: The Two-System Paradigm: Algorithmic Realizations of Two-System Samplers

 \subsection{Dealing with Ill-Conditioned Distributions}

-Posterior distributions arising in practice (e.g., from \texttt{posteriordb}) are often severely ill-conditioned.
-For example, the Hessian at the maximum a posteriori can have eigenvalues with a dynamic range as large as $10^{11}$.
+Posterior distributions arising in practice (e.g., from \texttt{posteriordb} \citep{magnusson2024posteriordb}) are often severely ill-conditioned.
+For example, in our experiments, the Hessian at the maximum a posteriori at times has eigenvalues with a dynamic range as large as $10^{11}$.
 This creates an extremely anisotropic gradient field, where the log-density is very steep in some directions and nearly flat in others.

-\textbf{Momentum Refresh:} For samplers that rely on integrating a chain of gradient evaluations within a single proposal (such as MALT, HMC, and MAKLA), multiple leapfrog steps can easily lead to numerical instability, often producing explosive trajectories with infinite or \texttt{NaN} values.
+\textbf{Momentum Refresh:} For samplers that rely on integrating a chain of gradient evaluations within a single proposal (such as MALT, HMC, and MAKLA), multiple integrator steps can easily lead to numerical instability, often producing explosive trajectories with infinite or \texttt{NaN} values.
 Stability can be restored by dramatically shrinking the step size, but this in turn reduces sample efficiency.
-A more robust strategy is to \emph{use only a single leapfrog step}, which permits a larger step size without sacrificing stability.
-We have adopted this strategy in all of our experiments.
+A more robust strategy is to \emph{use only a single integrator step} (Verlet leapfrog for MALT, BCSS-2 for our MAKLA-BCSS-2), which permits a larger step size without sacrificing stability.
+We have adopted this strategy ($L=1$) in all of our experiments.

 However, in this regime, the way momentum is refreshed becomes crucial.
-HMC and MALT employ full velocity resampling at every proposal, which lowers efficiency by discarding information about the current momentum.
-For HMC, this resampling is essential to guarantee convergence to the invariant distribution (via the Virial theorem).
-In contrast, MALT and MAKLA approximate the underdamped Langevin dynamics, for which momentum refreshment is already built into the dynamics.
+HMC and MALT employ full-velocity resampling at each proposal, which reduces efficiency by discarding information about the current momentum.
+For HMC, this resampling is essential to guarantee convergence to the invariant distribution (via the Virial theorem \citep{Clausius1870, Duane1987}).
+In contrast, MALT and MAKLA approximate underdamped Langevin dynamics, in which momentum refreshment is already built in.
 Moreover, given any initial position and velocity, the continuous-time process converges to the correct invariant distribution, and the Metropolis correction merely removes discretization bias.
 Hence, additional momentum resampling is unnecessary, and retaining momentum (with sign reversal on rejection) yields more efficient sampling.
 For this reason, we adopt MAKLA as the base sampler.\\

-\textbf{Rescaling the Distribution:} Ill-conditioning also implies that different coordinates of the state space live on vastly different scales.
-The smallest scales, associated with the largest curvature directions, force the step size $h$ to be excessively small.
-To mitigate this, we rescale the distribution as
+\james{ \textbf{Rescaling the Distribution:} Ill-conditioning also implies that different coordinates of the state space live on vastly different scales.
+The smallest scales, associated with the largest curvature directions, require an excessively small step size $h$ to have a good acceptance rate.
+To mitigate this, we apply an affine change of variables $x=Az$, for some $A\in S^{d}_{++}$.
+The induced density for $z$ is